enescaglarr/ML-DL-Projects/Project #4 - Advanced Customer Segmentation using Machine Learning/readme.md

 This project demonstrates how modern machine learning algorithms can be used to segment customers effectively, providing valuable insights for businesses.
 Whether you are a data scientist, analyst, or business professional, this repository offers a powerful tool for understanding customer behavior.

-If you have any questions or encounter issues, please don't hesitate to [create an issue](https://github.com/your-username/customer-segmentation/issues) in this repository.

 Explore the world of advanced customer segmentation using the latest artificial intelligence algorithms!